PecanProject/betydb-documentation/dependencies_setting_up_a_server.md

+# Archived Setup Documentation

+These pages are being kept temporarily for reference.
+Much of what is here is superceded by the preceding setup documentation.

-# Setting up a RedHat or CentOS Server
+## Setting up a RedHat or CentOS Server

-## Overview
+### Overview

 BETYdb runs on RedHat, CentOS, Ubuntu and OSX; instructions for installing on these systems can be found in the [PEcAn documentation](https://pecanproject.github.io/pecan-documentation/master/){target="_blank"}.